Data highlight

 Why we care

 The BFHI began in 1991 through the World Health Organization and the United Nations Children’s Fund (UNICEF).
-As part of the the BFHI, hospital staff are trained regarding the care of breastfeeding mothers and babies.
-Babies stay close to their mothers right after birth so that they can breastfeed as soon as they are ready.
-Policies allow healthy babies and their mothers to stay together day and night (rooming in) so they have the best chance to get to know each other
+As part of the BFHI, hospital staff are well trained regarding the care of breastfeeding mothers and their babies.
+BFHI policies allow healthy babies and their mothers to stay together day and night (rooming in) so they have the best chance to get to know each other and so infants can breastfeed as needed.

-BFHI-designated hospitals have adopted procedures that emphasize the importance of breastfeeding in their practices, and they work.
-Children born at BFHI hospitals have higher rates of breastfeeding compared to facilities without the accreditation.
+BFHI-designated hospitals have adopted procedures that emphasize the importance of breastfeeding in their practice, improving maternal and infant health outcomes.
+Children born at BFHI hospitals have higher rates of breastfeeding compared to facilities without accreditation.

 What we can do